 There seems to be a preference for paper ornaments in some countries.
 In Lithuania, they use ornaments of different geometric shapes made out of white paper straws.
 The Norwegians have small heart-shaped baskets woven out of paper strips.
 And, on a slightly creepier note, we have the fake spider webs used by Ukrainians to decorate their Christmas trees.

 The Swedes take extra care of their Christmas trees and place goats made out of straw to protect them.
 And people in Iceland use their national flag as a decoration.

-Annemarie from Travel on The Brain sayd that in Germany, ornaments are often a mix of delicate painted glass baubles and wooden or straw ornaments.
-The region of the Ore Mountains in particular is very renowned for its excellent wood-crafting skills.
+Annemarie from Travel on The Brain said that in Germany, ornaments are often a mix of delicately painted glass baubles and wooden or straw ornaments.
+The region of the Ore Mountains, in particular, is very renowned for its excellent wood-crafting skills.
 You will find plenty of wooden pyramids and Schwibbogen in people’s homes, most of which were handmade in that region.
 The best place to buy these souvenirs is at German Christmas markets.